client9/client9-website-2017/content/post/translate-strftime-to-hugo.md

 ### Note 3 - Lower case versions of AM or PM {#note3}

 Hugo only supports `AM` or `PM`.
-To do something different you'll have to create custom implementation:
+To do something different, create a custom implementation:

 ```
 {{ if .Date.Hour > 12 }}pm{{ else }}am{{ end}}